The Aldrich Contemporary Art Museum

 As a concept, deep time has two histories: Enlightenment scientists, poets, and theologians have theorized it to trace symmetries and parallels across the development of human civilization, and geologists use it to describe cycles of stability and upheaval across many millions of years on this planet.
 In conversation with both ancient monuments and the modern skyscraper, and carrying its own distinctive psychology and ecology, Diamond’s art thinks about time and across time.

 This exhibition spotlights the architectural and compositional fascinations that define Diamonds singular vision.
 It emphasizes her unswerving commitment to capturing the emotional character of built space, tracking throughlines across mediums and methods to reveal a process that combines spirited experimentation with perceptive observation.
-The exhibition features rarely seen pieces from the Lower Manhattan studio Diamond has occupied since 1969, from the little-known single-picture” images of the 1970s to the vertiginous paintings of her native New York City during the 1980s, 1990s and 2000s to the vivid abstractions that increasingly characterized her later work.
+The exhibition features rarely seen pieces from the Lower Manhattan studio Diamond occupied for fifty-four years, from the little-known single-picture” images of the 1970s to the vertiginous paintings of her native New York City during the 1980s, 1990s and 2000s to the vivid abstractions that increasingly characterized her later work.

 The exhibition is accompanied by the artists first major monograph, an amply illustrated catalogue that includes an original essay by the exhibitions co-curators, a chronology, and texts reprinted from some of Diamonds most insightful critics: New York poets steeped in the visual arts.
 Martha Diamond: Deep Time documents the inspirations that converge in, and are transformed by, Diamonds enigmatic and utterly original work.

-This exhibition is co-organized by the Colby College Museum of Art and The Aldrich Contemporary Art Museum, and co-curated by Colbys Katz Consulting Curator, Levi Prombaum, and The Aldrichs Chief Curator, Amy Smith-Stewart.
+This exhibition is co-organized by The Aldrich Contemporary Art Museum and the Colby College Museum of Art, and co-curated by The Aldrichs Chief Curator, Amy Smith-Stewart and Colbys Katz Consulting Curator, Levi Prombaum.

 About The Artist